NestZ/nestz.dev/docs/index.md

 hero:
   name: "nestz.dev"
-  text: "A VitePress Site"
+  text: "A site for my useless knowledge"
-  tagline: My great project tagline
+  tagline: If you are reading this, then you are useless too.
   actions:
     - theme: brand
       text: Markdown Examples